 #nodesproperty set to the output of the query.
 If it does already exist then the existing nodes are not replaced but the nodes from the query are added to them using the

 Note that the IA_NetworkView to which we send the nodes has been given an

 _instanceproperty which ensures that it is initially created with that instance name and then reused every time we send a node to it.

-We hope that this example gives you inspiration to incorporate free text search and IA_AgGridView functions into your own applications.
+We hope that this example of the full-text search with Neo4j and Graphileon gives you the inspiration to incorporate free text search and IA_AgGridView functions into your own applications.
 If you want to read more about full-text search, then see this article by GraphAware.